-Rich miso broth, protein-rich edamame, flavorful and filling soba noodles, and fresh green and orange vegetables–everything you need for a delicious meal without using every pot in the kitchen!
+Rich miso broth, protein-rich edamame, flavorful and filling soba noodles, and fresh green and orange vegetables–This miso soup has everything you need for a delicious meal without using every pot in the kitchen!

 Usually I serve miso soup as part of our “sushi meal.”
 I make or buy vegetable sushi rolls, cook some edamame, toss some green leafies with some tahini dressing, and make a simple miso soup.
 On a recent rushed weeknight, I decided to skip all the separate dishes and just throw everything into the soup.